johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 ### Web Content Filtering in Edge Reporting

  You can analyze the web activity trends in your organization by [searching the audit log](/purview/audit-search) on [Microsoft Purview](/purview/).
-The following fields are associated with the Web Content Filtering records that are sent to Microsoft Purview -
+The following fields are associated with the Web Content Filtering records that are sent to Microsoft Purview.

-Workload: MicrosoftEdge
+- **Workload:** MicrosoftEdge

-Record Type: WebContentFiltering
+- **Record Type:** WebContentFiltering

-Activities: Allowed URL Navigation in Microsoft Edge, Blocked URL Navigation in Microsoft Edge
+- **Activities:** Allowed URL Navigation in Microsoft Edge, Blocked URL Navigation in Microsoft Edge

 You can use the above to run a search job on the Audit solution of Microsoft Purview.